nathanielkess/SwitchMap-Vs-MergeMap/SwitchMap vs MergeMap.md

 This is the tougher one of the bunch to understand based off the description, so let's jump to the cats and the dogs.

 Remember CatConverter?
 It's causing a pretty big imbalance in the universe.
 Let's hack that thing.
-We're going to change it to AnimalCloner!
-This way, any animal that wonders in the machine will get cloned every 100th of a second until the next animal wonders in.
+We're going to change it to an AnimalCloner!
+This way, any animal that wanders into the machine will get cloned every 100th of a second until the next animal wanders in.
 What could go wrong?
 Balance will be restored.

 ```javascript
 const dogClones$ = Rx.Observable.interval(100).mapTo('🐶');